Section 504 Plans in Kentucky

 How does Section 504 work in Kentucky?

 Section 504 of the Rehabilitation Act of 1973 is a federal anti-discrimination law administered by the U.S. Department of Education's Office for Civil Rights.
-In Kentucky, 504 plans are not governed by the 707 KAR Chapter 1 regulations (which cover IDEA); instead, Section 504 operates as a civil rights statute.
-Kentucky mandates that each school district appoint a Section 504 Coordinator to assist parents in obtaining 504 plans.
+In Kentucky, 504 plans are not governed by the 707 KAR Chapter 1 regulations (which cover IDEA); instead, Section 504 operates as a civil rights statute under 34 CFR Part 104.
+Kentucky mandates that each school district appoint a Section 504 Coordinator to assist parents in obtaining 504 plans and to ensure compliance with the district's nondiscrimination obligations.
 To qualify for a 504 plan in Kentucky, a student must have a physical or mental impairment that substantially limits one or more major life activities — a broader definition than IDEA eligibility.
-Major life activities include caring for oneself, performing manual tasks, eating, sleeping, walking, seeing, hearing, breathing, communicating, reading, thinking, concentrating, and learning.
+Under the ADA Amendments Act of 2008 (ADAAA), the definition of 'substantially limits' is construed broadly, and major life activities include caring for oneself, performing manual tasks, eating, sleeping, walking, seeing, hearing, breathing, communicating, reading, thinking, concentrating, learning, and the operation of major bodily functions.
 Students who are found ineligible for an IEP under IDEA may still qualify for a 504 plan.
 Section 504 plans provide accommodations and may include related services but do not involve the specialized curriculum modifications and individualized specially designed instruction required by IDEA.
-Key distinctions from an IEP: 504 plans do not require a formal team meeting structure, do not have the same procedural timelines, and do not mandate annual review in law (though best practice recommends it).
-Due process for 504 disputes is handled through OCR complaints or the district's own 504 grievance procedures, not through the IDEA ECAB structure.
+Kentucky's KDE provides guidance documents specific to 504 implementation in Kentucky schools, and the Kentucky Special Parent Involvement Network (KY-SPIN) offers parent training on 504 rights.
+Key distinctions from an IEP: 504 plans do not require a formal ARC meeting structure, do not follow the same 707 KAR procedural timelines, and do not mandate annual review in federal law (though Kentucky best practice and many district policies require periodic review).
+Due process for 504 disputes is handled through OCR complaints or the district's own 504 grievance procedures required by 34 CFR 104.7, not through the IDEA ECAB structure.
 Students with IEPs are automatically protected by Section 504.

 What Kentucky Requires

-A student qualifies for a 504 plan if they have a physical or mental impairment substantially limiting one or more major life activities — a broader standard than IDEA eligibility.
+A student qualifies for a 504 plan if they have a physical or mental impairment substantially limiting one or more major life activities — a broader standard than IDEA eligibility, construed broadly under the ADAAA (34 CFR 104.3(j); 29 U.S.C. § 705(20)).

-Kentucky requires each district to appoint a Section 504 Coordinator to assist parents in the 504 process.
+Kentucky requires each district to appoint a Section 504 Coordinator to assist parents and ensure compliance with nondiscrimination obligations (34 CFR 104.7(a)).

-Students found ineligible for an IEP under IDEA must be evaluated for potential Section 504 eligibility before dismissal from consideration for supports.
+Students found ineligible for an IEP under IDEA must be considered for potential Section 504 eligibility before dismissal from consideration for supports.

 Section 504 plans may include accommodations and related services but do not involve the individualized specially designed instruction or formal ARC process required by IDEA.

-504 disputes are resolved through OCR complaints or the district's internal 504 grievance procedures — not through the IDEA due process/ECAB structure.
+504 disputes are resolved through OCR complaints or the district's internal 504 grievance procedures required by 34 CFR 104.7 — not through the IDEA due process/ECAB structure.

 Students with IEPs are automatically protected by Section 504's anti-discrimination provisions.